Romantic music: High Romantic

-Some important loners came on the scene, among whom Anton Bruckner particularly stands out.
-Although a Wagner supporter, his clear-form style differs significantly from that of that composer.
+Not all composers fell neatly into the progressive or conservative camps.
+Among them, Anton Bruckner particularly stands out.
+Although supporter of Wagner, his clear-form style differs significantly from that of Wagner.
 For example, the block-based instrumentation of Bruckner's symphonies is derived from the registers of the organ.
 In the ideological struggle against Wagner's adversaries, he was portrayed by his followers as a counterpart of Brahms.
-Felix Draeseke, who originally wrote "future music in classical form" starting from Liszt, also stands between the parties in composition.
+Felix Draeseke, who originally wrote "future music in classical form" inspired by Liszt, also stands apart.

-Verdi also reached the way to a well-composed musical drama, in a different way than Wagner.
-His immense charisma made all other composers fade in Italy, including Amilcare Ponchielli and Arrigo Boito, who was also the librettist of his late operas Otello and Falstaff.
-In France, the light muse triumphed first in the form of the socio-critical operettas of Jacques Offenbach.
-Lyrical opera found its climax in the works of Jules Massenet, while in the Carmen by Georges Bizet, realism came for the first time.
+Verdi also had a great impact on musical drama.
+His immense charisma made all other composers fade in Italy, including Amilcare Ponchielli and Arrigo Boito, who was also the librettist of Verdi's later operas Otello and Falstaff.

+In France, the satirical and comic operettas of Jacques Offenbach were popular.
+Lyrical opera found its climax in the works of Jules Massenet.
+Carmenby Georges Bizet introduced realism into opera.
+In Austria Johann Strauss II wrote Viennese operettas, along with waltzes and polkas.

-Louis Théodore Gouvy built a stylistic bridge to German music.
-The operas, symphonies and chamber music works of the extremely versatile Camille Saint-Saëns were, as were the ballets of Léo Delibes, more tradition-oriented.
-New orchestra colors were found in the compositions of Édouard Lalo and Emmanuel Chabrier.
-The Belgian-born César Franck was accompanied by a revival of organ music, which was continued by Charles-Marie Widor, later Louis Vierne and Charles Tournemire.
+In France, Louis Théodore Gouvy built a stylistic bridge to German music.
+The operas, symphonies and chamber music works of the extremely versatile Camille Saint-Saëns were, as were the ballets of Léo Delibes, more traditional. Édouard Lalo and Emmanuel Chabrier were more progressive in their compositions.
+The Belgian-born César Franck began an organ music revival, which was continued by Charles-Marie Widor, Louis Vierne, and Charles Tournemire.

 A specific national romanticism had by now emerged in almost all European countries.
-The national Russian current started by Glinka was continued in Russia by the "Group of Five": Mily Balakirev, Alexander Borodin, Modest Mussorgsky, Nikolai Rimsky-Korsakov, and César Cui.
-More western oriented were Anton Rubinstein and Pyotr Ilyich Tchaikovsky, whose ballets and symphonies gained great popularity.
-Bedřich Smetana founded Czech national music with his operas and the Symphony poems oriented towards Liszt.
+The Russian style started by Mikhail Glinka was continued by the "Group of Five": Mily Balakirev, Alexander Borodin, Modest Mussorgsky, Nikolai Rimsky-Korsakov, and César Cui.
+More western-oriented were Anton Rubinstein and Pyotr Ilyich Tchaikovsky, whose ballets and symphonies gained great popularity.

-The symphonies, concerts and chamber music works of Antonín Dvořák have Brahms as a model.
+Bedřich Smetana is considered the father of Czech music with his operas and symphony poems in the progressive Liszt school.
+The symphonies, concerts and chamber music works of Antonín Dvořák are more in the style of Brahms.
 In Poland, Stanisław Moniuszko was the leading opera composer, in Hungary Ferenc Erkel.
-Norway produced its best-known composers with Edvard Grieg, creator of lyrical piano works, songs and orchestral works such as the Peer-Gynt Suite; England's voice resonated with the Brahms-oriented Hubert Parry and symphonist, as well as the comic operas of Arthur Sullivan.
+Norway produced its best-known composers with Edvard Grieg, creator of lyrical piano works, songs and orchestral works such as the Peer Gynt Suite.
+In England, the musically conservative symphonist Hubert Parry was popular, as well as were the comic operas of Arthur Sullivan.